4Max0/Hyprscript/readme.md

 > It is currently in the works still (as of the 25.04.2025).

 > [!IMPORTANT]
-> Like mentioned [here](config-files/Disclaimer.md), the waybar config files are based on the config
+> Like mentioned [here](config-files/Disclaimer.md), the Waybar config files are based on the config
-> of [MinimalSwayFX](https://github.com/mubin6th/MinimalSwayFX), which I liked and based the config of Hyprscript on.
-Please check out MinimalSwayFX, if you like the look of the waybar.
+> of [MinimalSwayFX](https://github.com/mubin6th/MinimalSwayFX), which I liked and chose to base the Waybar config of Hyprscript on.
+Please check out MinimalSwayFX, if you like the look of the Waybar.

 # How does it Look: